rafael-santiago/aegis/README.md

 ### ``Aegis`` from ``Go``

-I have decided to make an ``Aegis``' ``Go`` bind because I am seeing much applications related to information security being writen mainly on ``Go``, showing up during these years (2020).
+I have decided to make an ``Aegis``' ``Go`` bind because I am watching many applications related to information security being written mainly on ``Go``, showing up during these years (2020).
 Who knows this bind can be useful for somebody somewhere over a concurrent multiplatform goroutine rainbow... ``Go`` is also my second best programming language so I have done it for fun, too.
 It was a good excuse for using ``Cgo``.

-Basically you need to import aegis pacakge from this repo:
+Basically, you need to import aegis package from this repo:

 ```go
 import (